-Taxation payable by companies in Cyprus on typical corporate transactions is generally confined to transfer and other indirect taxes.
+In general, the taxation payable by companies in Cyprus on typical corporate transactions is confined to transfer and other indirect taxes.

 Corporation tax may arise on the sale of goodwill and intellectual property rights (IPRs) and CGT may arise on the sale of Cyprus immovable property (whether directly or indirectly on the sale of shares in a property holding company).